 There’s a chill in the air and the holiday season is upon us.
 Our friend Judy Witts Francini aka Divina Cucina is our go-to-gal for all things dolce and she contributed several holiday dessert recipes to our Christmas in Italy guide (free download).
 Here’s her version of the ultimate Italian hot chocolate:

-One of my favorite chocolate shop in Florence, Vestri, gave us their recipe for the incredible hot chocolate that all Florentines adore.
-They sell their own blend for five euros; that’s enough for a liter of hot chocolate.
+One of my favorite chocolate shops in Florence, Vestri, gave us their recipe for the incredible hot chocolate that all Florentines adore.
+They sell their own blend for 5 euros; that’s enough for a liter of hot chocolate.
 It’s so thick you don’t know if you want to drink it or eat it!
 The secret?
 Real chocolate.
 What a surprise!

 I’ve lightened the recipe a tiny bit.
 After all, a little goes a long way.

 Traditionally, Florentines drink it in a cappuccino cup, half full, and then topped with whipped cream.

 5 tablespoons Dutch-processed cocoa powder (Hershey’s European Style, Van Hooten, or Droste)

 2 tablespoons sugar